 If you're one of the many people who take prescription medications, you know that there's always a risk that you may experience unwanted or unpleasant side effects.
 Unfortunately, hair loss — aka alopecia — is a possible side effect of several prescription drugs.
 While hair loss can be distressing and cause a dip in your self-esteem, there is a bright side: It's most likely temporary.

 Here's a look at some of the drugs that cause alopecia, how they affect the hair and what you can do if you notice hair loss after starting a new medication.
+Plus, learn more about the products you should use to combat thinning hair.

 Types of Drug-Induced Alopecia